Margherita Otto was officially founded in 2015.

 In late 2014, after the harvest, a confluence of events expanded potential production and I incorporated as an “Azienda Agricola” with the Camera di Commercio of Alba the following year.
 With a friend, I was able to purchase a half-hectare of Nebbiolo vines at the edge of the Ginestra MGA in the town of Monforte d’Alba (we split the grapes).
 The 0.1ha of land I was renting in Pernanno increased to 0.25ha when the family that owns the plot allowed me to take over the rest of the parcel.
 A grower family I had known for years allowed me to purchase the fruit from a 0.2ha site at the base of the Rionda MGA in Serralunga (I call this plot “Sotto-Rionda”).

 Together, this increase in farmed land and purchased fruit made it necessary to become a legal winemaking entity.
-The first 2 vintages were vinified at a winery where I worked and was able to rent tank and barrel space, as we renovated a house we had bought in 2015.
+The first 2 vintages were vinified at a winery where I worked and was able to rent tank and barrel space, as my wife Daniela and I renovated a house we had bought in 2015.
 In 2017, I moved operations into a newly renovated cellar under my home in Monforte d’Alba.
 The first vintage vinified here was the 2017.
 I moved the 2015 and 2016 wines here for their aging in wood casks in August of 2017.
 The 2015 Barolo was bottled in February 2019.

 In 2018 I purchased a small amount of fruit from a coveted vineyard site in the commune of Barolo; the following year I was able to rent the plot in its entirety: 1.6ha in the Vignane MGA.
 There is 1ha of Nebbiolo, and 0.6ha of other grapes that will be replanted mostly with Langhe Nebbiolo in 2020.
 Vignane is known for the elegance of its fruit and the smoothness of tannins.
 Geologically, it is very similar to the Cannubi which is just across the little valley that separates them.
 Unlike the Cannubi, it faces southwest instead of southeast and requires different canopy management.